kennycason/kennycason/posts/2018-12-19-golden-ratio-derivation.markdown

 However, now that we have figured out how to exploit it and transform it into a recurrence relation, we can more easily apply operations and analysis to it.

-An example from Wikipedia that I found afterwards: We can re-arrange the expression as an 2nd degree polynomial and then apply quadratic formula to solve:
+An example from Wikipedia that I found afterwards: We can re-arrange the expression as an 2nd degree polynomial and then apply [*Quadratic Formula*](https://en.wikipedia.org/wiki/Quadratic_formula) to solve:

 Original expression:
 $$